 - After the Perineoplasty/Perinealplasty, you will be monitored for 1-2 hours at recovery room.
 When you are conscious with no abnormal bleeding, you can have urination by yourself, and you are asked to well review post-operative care instruction, Dr. Vitasna will allow you to return home.

-- Dr. Vitasna may suggest some women to stay overnight at the hospital, a Foley catheter may be inserted to avoid the retention of urine especially in the first day after the Perineoplasty/Perinealplasty.
+- Dr. Vitasna may suggest some women to stay overnight at the hospital, a urinary catheter may be inserted to avoid the retention of urine especially in the first day after the Perineoplasty/Perinealplasty.
 After the surgery, you will be monitored for 1-2 hours at recovery room.
 When you are conscious, Dr. Vitasna will allow you to continue being monitored in the In-patient Building.

 - In the In-patient Building you will get an antibiotic, an anti-inflammatory drug, an acetaminophen, and a laxative drug, as prescribed by Dr. Vitasna.
 If the acetaminophen does not work, you will be injected the analgesic for pain relief.
 You should take a rest to monitor and reduce pain and inflammation around the surgical wound.